 - Travel outside home: People and especially older adults are strongly advised to stay home as much as possible.
 (Advisory) - Gatherings: 10-person limit.
 Applies to confined spaces, not parks and other outdoor spaces. - Businesses: Nonessential businesses must close their physical workplaces and facilities to workers and customers.
-Groceries must reserve an hour in the morning for older customers. - Quarantines: Arriving travelers from out of state are instructed to selfquarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: No congregating on coastal beaches.
-State parks are open and campgrounds closed. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks are open, but campgrounds, overnight lodging facilities and shelters are closed.
+Groceries must reserve an hour in the morning for older customers. - Quarantines: Arriving travelers from out of state are instructed to selfquarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks are open, but campgrounds, overnight lodging facilities and shelters are closed.